CoreyCBurton/Comptia-sec-601/1.0/Type of attack 1.2.md

 > Image of SubSeVen, A RAT interface,

 # Potentially unwanted programs (PUPs)
-* Identifies by anti-virus/anti-malware

-* Unwanted and installed by other software

-* Browser search engine hijacker
+- PUPs are unwanted programs installed from another installer in most cases
+  - Most anti-virus can identify PUPs

-> Software backups, toolbar applications, and many more unwanted programs.
+- **Examples** - Software backups, toolbar applications, and many more unwanted programs.

 # Worms
 * Malware that self-replicates